 The program is not currently accepting applications.
-We will be sending out a call for the 2016/17 year in the spring of 2016.
 Check this website, sign up for funding updates here, or sign up to our Facebook and/or Twitter accounts for further updates.

 Click here to watch the recording of the Mentor-Apprentice Program Grant Writing Webinar that was held on March 3, 2015.